 Thoughts on Watching Gas Consumption

-The rising prices has reinforced to me that our next car needs to have solid gas mileage on it, that means we’re focusing on sedans instead of SUVs.
+The rising prices have reinforced to me that our next car needs to have solid gas mileage on it, that means we're focusing on sedans instead of SUVs.

 I'd like to get your tips on watching the gas budget.
 How have you been doing lately?
 Has rising gasoline prices affected your car driving lifestyle?
 What’s the price of gasoline in your area?